jgossit/SpoilerFreeScoreboard/README.md

 Additional details on whether the game was close after three quarters, four quarters or went to overtime can be displayed as well.

-At the moment only the NBA is supported.
+At the moment the NBA and MLB are supported.

 Usage